Georgia Itinerary: 16 Stunning Places to Visit and Things to Do

 The monastery is a UNESCO world heritage site, it was founded in 1106 and was one of the first monasteries in Georgia.
 It is still in use today by local churchgoers but there are also many tour groups visiting.
 Because of this, it is best to go first thing in the morning.
 Entrance to the monastery is free and women need to cover their heads and shoulders.

 From Gelati, you can also catch a minivan or walk to the nearby Motsameta Monastery for some incredible views and to see a wedding or two.
-Kutaisi makes the perfect base for this day trip and is a cute town to spend a couple of days.
-There are some great cafes and restaurants for delicious Georgian food and a couple of sights to visit in the city such as the market hall, cathedral and central fountain.
+Kutaisi makes the perfect base for this day trip and is a cute town to spend a couple of days in.
+There are some great cafes and restaurants for delicious Georgian food and a couple of sights to visit in the city such as the market hall, cathedral, and central fountain.

 Chiatura